-Jeremy Kampeter Construction Management System Administrator
+Jeremy Kampeter, Construction Management Systems Administrator

 This measure tracks the percentage difference of total construction payouts to the original contract award amounts.
-This indicates how many changes are made on projects after they are awarded to the contractor for road, bridge, local public agency and multimodal projects - rail, aviation, waterway and transit.
+This indicates how many changes are made on projects after they are awarded to the contractor.
+This measure evaluates road, bridge, local public agency and multimodal projects - rail, aviation, waterway and transit.